 Why does user intent matter so much in SEO?

-Being able to target the right intent is critical to your successful content strategy.
+Being able to target the right intent is critical to successfully connecting your content strategy to attracting the right users through Google.
 When you understand what a searcher wants to find out, you can serve them with useful answers to their burning questions or curiosity in the form of useful content.
 A solid content strategy will help.

 Google is always trying to help searchers get the most relevant, satisfying results to their search queries in the shortest time possible.